 Curling up with a Good Boating Book

-Winter is tough for many U.S. boaters.
-But as we long for warmer temperatures and open water, there are plenty of ways boat lovers can weather the season.
-Checking out the latest boating news, boat shows, videos, and boat releases are great distractions, but staying entertained with a good book is hard to beat.
+Checking out the latest boating news, boat shows, videos, and boat releases are great distractions when you are stuck on land, but staying entertained with a good book is hard to beat.
 Reading a book with a nautical theme?
 Well, that sounds pretty darned perfect.
 Here are a few of our favorite boating books:

 Books about elderly gentlemen fighting iron-willed fish are usually good reads.
 Moby Dick is an awesome story, but most would agree it’s quite a slog for long sections.
 The Old Man and the Sea, on the other hand, is a relatively short novel that everyone should check off their must-read list.
 It’s an inspiring and heartwarming tale about, you guessed it, an old man fishing…in the sea.
 Ernest Hemingway is one of America’s all-time greats, and his gruff writing style is on full display in this mid-twentieth-century classic.
 Come for the cool boating story, stay for the themes of redemption, aging and perseverance.